 In an ordinary website scenario, your server performs all the tasks to provide website files to a visitor.
 With a CDN in place, a visitor navigating to your website will download some or all of the assets from a CDN server, instead of your main server.

 The visitor’s web browser will navigate to the CDN before it goes to your main server.
 Your main server can be used to take on some requests or it can simply be the master copy of the website from which the CDN servers refresh their caches.

 From the user’s perspective the CDN is unnoticeable.
 They see the same content they would have seen regardless, but now it arrives faster.

 There are many CDN providers out there all with varying price points and features.
 Some fully featured CDNs include:

-If you are using WordPress as the platform for your website, you can use Photon for serving images.
-Photon is packaged up as a part of the Jetpack plugin, and is free to use.
+If you are using WordPress as the platform for your website, you can use Jetpack’s Site Accelerator for serving static files.
+Site Accelerator is packaged with the Jetpack plugin, and is free to use.
 We recommend doing testing on page load times though.
 We sometimes find it can increase the web page load times.

 You can learn more about CDNs at the Wikipedia content delivery network article and Incapsula’s CDN web series.